maya88en/register-page/README.md

 ### Solution 8
 https://www.codeproject.com/Questions/1232562/I-want-to-display-form-data-on-same-page-using-jav
 ### Note: I Used Same Method for Form Data for Email, Website, Gender; Look Carefully How Gender is Created for M and F
+For Gender, I changed Input to Text to be able to call it in function and show text after submit button

 ### Function to Upload Image As Input to HTML Form
 ### Look At the Solution Answered By Harish Soni & Edited By Pang